Test Early and Often

 Focus testing on areas of high use

 Understanding where the high variability in your software exists determines where the hotspots can be.
 The user input, the environment that runs the software, the network, and the hardware are examples of configuration variables that enable your team to discover hotspots in the software.
 If a condition rarely occurs or there are a convoluted number of conditions that can occur during a test, the value of the test diminishes except that the potential impact of a defect is very high.
 In general, isolation of functionality is desirable when possible.
 Testing situations of high impact are also important.
-For more information about how to manage configurations by using Microsoft Test Manager, see Test Configurations - specifying test platforms.
+For more information about how to manage configurations by using Microsoft Test Manager, see Defining Your Test Matrix Using Test Configurations.

 For existing projects, monitor the areas that have the highest number of defects, and determine why the defects exist.
 Also monitor code churn because this area might overlook underlying assumptions.
 Some reasons for code defects include difficulty of managing not only states (for example, network and user interface) but also code.